How to Test a Mobile Website Using LambdaTest

 RWD – Responsive Web Design

 A method of allowing your web pages to render through multiple devices or screen sizes without compromising the overall functionality.
 Devices could be a tablet, desktop, notebook or a smartphone.
-LambdaTest provides you an effective way of testing responsiveness of any website through various screen sizes.
+LambdaTest as a cross browser testing tool provides you an effective way of testing responsiveness of any website through various screen sizes.

 - With inclining numbers of users on mobile users, one should be certain about delivering a positive UX experience through their mobile website.
 By delivering a mobile-friendly website you are aiming for: